> What is the Permanent Forestry under the ETS (previously called the Permanent Forest Sink Initiative?

 > What is a carbon offset?

-A carbon offset (also called a carbon credit) refers to the reduction, removal, avoidance or sequestration of a metric tonne of GHG emissions, measured in tonnes of CO2-equivalent.
+A carbon offset refers to the reduction, removal, avoidance or sequestration of a metric tonne of GHG emissions, measured in tonnes of CO2-equivalent.

 Carbon offsetting has gained popularity as a tool to compensate carbon emissions.
 By cutting emissions beyond what is required by the NZ ETS, offsets can play an important role to reduce GHG emissions to meet the targets of the Paris Agreement.